 Through our Teen Dating Violence Prevention Workshops participants learn about definitions of abuse, warning signs of an abusive relationship and resources available for those in a violent dating relationship.
 Presentations and workshops help participants identify the differences between healthy and unhealthy dating relationships and connect youth to services provided by our program.
 To schedule a workshop, call our Child Advocate at 504-277-3178.

 Batterer Intervention Program (BIP)

-BIP services are offered through referrals to Family Services of Greater New Orleans.
+BIP services are offered through referrals to Family Violence Program of St. Bernard.
 The 26-week program teaches participants about the different types of abusive behavior; belief systems that led to abusive behavior; the choice to abuse and the consequences of that abusive behavior; the effects of domestic violence on their partners and children; safety planning to prevent further abuse and other means to break the Cycle of Abuse.
 Many judges mandate that perpetrators of domestic violence attend these groups.

 Plaquemines Women’s Outreach

 Services are offered in Plaquemines Parish through our Outreach Advocates.
 Services listed are provided for all residents of Plaquemines Parish as well as St. Bernard Parish.
 Residents from Plaquemines Parish utilize the shelter services provided in St. Bernard Parish.
 Services are coordinated with the domestic violence unit of the Plaquemines Parish Sheriff’s Office 504-275-6336.

 In the event an individual does not meet the criteria to receive services from our programs, our staff will make referrals and/or advocate on their behalf at more appropriate facilities.